alexdevdavis/nomo/README.md

-# No' Mo' No' Mo'
+# No Mo' No' Mo'

-🧐 It's not a cryptic message.
+> 🧐 It's not a cryptic message.
 It's cool speak for _No More Node Modules_

 A Bash script to recursively delete all node_modules folders in the current directory and its subdirectories.